A MORE NATURAL SMILE

 For hundreds of years, dental fillings have been used to restore teeth.
 Dental fillings are placed in teeth where Dr.Evans has had to remove tooth structure due to decay or fracture.
 In recent years questions arose about the safety of dental amalgam, the toxicity of its mercury content, and concern about mercury emissions when it is disposed of.
 Technology and products have also come a long way in recent years providing uses other less obvious, metal free filling options for tooth restoration.
 For this reason, Dr. Evans helps patients by using only metal free, tooth colored fillings, in avoidance of these concerns and for aesthetic results.

-Decayed teeth require fillings to restore strength & health of natural teeth.
+Teeth may require an inlay to restore the strength & health of the structure.

 The decayed portion of the tooth is removed from the sound tooth structure.

 Filling materials is shaped to match the look and feel of natural teeth.
 Traditionally, silver or amalgam material has been the filling of choice.